 The myth has been proliferated by people such as former Australian prime minister Kevin Rudd and magazines like Australian Geographic, which wrote in 2011:

 "ABORIGINAL AUSTRALIANS ARE descendents of the first people to leave Africa up to 75,000 years ago, a genetic study has found, confirming they may have the oldest continuous culture on the planet."

 Ironically, despite genetics being a dubious method to define cultural continuity, the genetic record shows that Indigenous Australians are comparatively young.
-Specifically, prior to waves of migrants from Africa, Europe and Asia was populated by Neanderthals, Homo erectus and Denisovans.
+Specifically, prior to waves of migrants leaving Africa 100,000 years ago, Europe and Asia were populated by Neanderthals, Homo erectus and Denisovans.
 Although the pre-African hominins were mostly swamped, they did bred with the Africans and their DNA does survive in Asia and Europe today.
 Therefore, Europeans can trace their ancestrial connection to the land to around 400,000 years while Asians can trace their ancestrial connection to around 800,000 years.
 The starting point for Africans (the very source of all humanity) would perhaps be when hominins first starting using tools about 2.5 million years ago or perhaps time immemorial.
 In comparison, 50,000 years is not a great deal of time.

 In some ways, the myth of the longest continuous culture can be likened to the absurd myth of the Great Wall of China being the only human structure that is visible from the moon in that it is believed without any logical base.
 Furthermore, it is said without any real consideration of what it means.